AllStarLink/ASL3/bin/sa818-menu.1.md

 With no options, executing `sudo sa818-menu` will open a menu driven utility for configuring an SA818 module.

 The configuration will be saved in `/etc/sa818.conf`, and can be re-applied from the command line using `sudo sa818-menu --apply`.
+The `--conf` argument can be used to specify an alternate "saved" configuration file.

 The `sa818-menu` utility is a menu driven front end for the `sa818` programming utility.
 As such, see the [`sa818`](./sa818.md) man page for valid option ranges and defaults.